Skip to content

 The agents page shows all configured agents with:

-• Status — current activity (idle, in pipeline, in chat)
+• Status — current activity (idle, in pipeline, in chat, pulsing)

-• Configuration — model, thinking level, pulse settings
+• Configuration — model, thinking level, pulse settings, coordination limits

-• Recent runs — pipeline steps this agent has executed
+• Recent runs — pipeline steps and pulse sessions this agent has executed

 • Memory — browse and search the agent’s vault

-Click an agent to edit their configuration — change their default model, enable/disable pulse mode, adjust thinking settings.
+Click an agent to edit their configuration — change models, enable pulse routines, adjust coordination settings, or modify tool access.

 Projects